Propane guide

 - If propane gas is released, wear respiratory protection.

-- Safety goggles with side protection
+- Use safety goggles with side protection

 Protective measures in an emergency